-Can CBD Help With Chronic Fatigue Syndrome?
+Can CBD Help With Chronic Fatigue Syndrome, and if So, How?

 - A study has shown that patients with CFS have increased production of cells that promote inflammation(1).
 Meanwhile, oxidative stress has also been linked as a potential mechanism of chronic fatigue(2).